-Honsenji Temple This ancient temple was established by Kukai, founder of the Shingon Sect of Buddhism, over the years 806-810.
+Honsenji Temple This ancient temple was established by Kukai, founder of the Shingon Sect of Buddhism, over the Daido era (around 810).
 In front of the temple gates sits the first of six Jizo statues of Edo built to protect travelers on the road to and from Edo.
-The large temple bell is known as the bell returning from the West after having been taken abroad at the end of the Edo period and brought back to Japan from Geneva, Switzerland, in 1930, after enduring many vicissitudes.
+The large temple bell is known because was taken abroad to Europe at the end of the Edo period and brought back after enduring many vicissitudes.
+In the grounds of the temple lies also the "Shinagawa Chaya", a cafe where you can take a rest.

-There are no significant level differences from the old Tokaido road to the temple grounds.
-Though the paths on the temple grounds are slate-paved, some areas are covered in pebbles.
-There are three steps leading to the Main Hall, and a stairway leading to the Bell Tower.
+the old Tokaido road to the temple grounds.
+Though the paths on the temple grounds are slate-paved, there are three steps leading to the Main Hall, and a stairway leading to the Bell Tower.
+However, the Yakushi Hall (red ink stamps place) is accessible.

 TEL 03-3474-3495

 ¥ Free entry to grounds

-Sate open 6:00 - 17:00
+Sate open 9:00 - 17:00

 None